mavlink/MAVSDK-docs/en/contributing/build.md

 You can also build the images yourself using the files in [Dronecode SDK/docker](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/docker).
 The image can be used in the same way as the one from Docker Hub.

-1. Open a command prompt/terminal in the root of the DroneCore repository.
+1. Open a command prompt/terminal in the root of the SDK source repository.
 1. Build the images as shown:
    * Fedora
      ```sh